This topic describes how to use the Apache Kafka connector.

 However, if the data type that you specify in the DDL statement is different from the actual data type, you can use one of the following methods to handle the issue:

-If the actual data type has a larger range than the declared data type or the actual data type is incompatible with the declared data type, you cannot execute the CREATE TABLE AS statement to synchronize data type changes.
-In this case, an error is returned.
-To resolve this issue, you must restart your deployment and declare a valid data type to parse data.
+If the actual data type has a wider range than or is incompatible with the declared data type, an error is returned because CTAS does not support type changes.
+To resolve this, you must restart your deployment and declare a correct data type.

 The following figure shows the ranges of data types and the compatibility between the data types.